Information for service providers

 The role of the NSW Ombudsman

 The NSW Ombudsman is an independent and impartial watchdog.
-Our job is to make sure that the agencies we watch over fulfil their functions properly and improve their delivery of services to the public.
+Our job is to make sure that the agencies we watch over fulfill their functions properly and improve their delivery of services to the public.
 We help agencies to be aware of their responsibilities to the public, to act reasonably and to comply with the law and best practice in administration.

 Our work with young people

 We aim to be accessible and effective in our response to complaints from young people.
 We also assist agencies we oversight to respond appropriately to complaints from young people about their service.